Audubon Coastal Bird Survey-Harrison County - Jeff Davis Ave-Runnels-Long Beach, MS

 Site Type: Mainland Beach

 Site Description: The Long Beach site is a mainland, artificial beach.
-Many stone jetties, pipes, and other artificial structures exist.
-These structures generally attract shorebirds, terns, skimmers, and pelicans.
-Busy Highway 90 restricts most of the bird observations to the beach or water, but sometimes you may see raptors, grackles, starlings, or mockingbirds perched on live oaks.
+Many rock jetties, outfall pipes, and other artificial structures provide good loafing spots for gulls and terns along this transect.
+Piping and Snowy Plovers frequent this area during fall and winter.
+Busy Highway 90 restricts most of the bird observations to the beach or water, but sometimes you may see and hear passerines such as Northern Mockingbirds, Blue Jays, and European Starlings on the live oaks.

 Meeting location: Long Beach Harbor, at the boardwalk near the intersection of Highway 90 and Jeff Davis Avenue.